darknecrocities/EcoCycle/README.md

 - Tips tailored to different waste categories and disposal methods, including electronics waste disposal and recycling
 - Information about proper electronics waste handling and e-waste recycling programs

+### Leaderboard
+- Community leaderboard showing top contributors based on EcoCoins earned
+- Rankings updated based on user participation and sustainable practices
+- Display of user rankings with usernames and total EcoCoins